-The Adolescent Decision-Making Study addresses a gap in the understanding of how decision making processes might be associated with healthy and health-risking behaviors in adolescent girls.
-The sample consists of 100 girls who participated in the Middle School Success Program which was aimed at preventing the onset of problem behaviors among a sample of girls in foster care.
-In the present study, adolescent girls (age 15 – 17) participate in an in-person, analog decision making assessment and girls and their caregiver complete questionnaires about their behaviors and decision making strategies.Year Project Began: 2009
+The Adolescent Decision-Making Study addressed a gap in the understanding of how decision making processes might be associated with healthy and health-risking behaviors in adolescent girls.
+The sample consisted of 100 girls who participated in the Middle School Success Program which was aimed at preventing the onset of problem behaviors among a sample of girls in foster care.
+In the Adolescent Decision-Making Study, adolescent girls (age 15 – 17) participated in an in-person, analog decision making assessment, and girls and their caregiver completed questionnaires about their behaviors and decision making strategies.Year Project Began: 2009

 Funder: National Institute on Drug Abuse